5464jmy/NOCUDARuntime/pybind11/docs/advanced/pycpp/numpy.rst

     >>> z = 3
     >>> result = vectorized_func(x, y, z)

 The scalar argument ``z`` is transparently replicated 4 times.
-The input arrays ``x`` and ``y`` are automatically converted into the right types (they are of type  ``numpy.dtype.int64`` but need to be ``numpy.dtype.int32`` and ``numpy.dtype.float32``, respectively).
+The inputPtr arrays ``x`` and ``y`` are automatically converted into the right types (they are of type  ``numpy.dtype.int64`` but need to be ``numpy.dtype.int32`` and ``numpy.dtype.float32``, respectively).